Ledger-Donjon/age-plugin-ledger/README.md

 - The secret key material, which is derivated from the Ledger Nano seed and never leaves the device.
 - An age identity file, which contains information that an age client can use to figure out which Ledger Nano should be used.

-You may run the plugin directly to print the age identity file associated with the Ledger Nano:
+You may run the plugin to print the age identity file associated with the Ledger Nano:

 ```
-$ age-plugin-ledger
+$ age-plugin-ledger --identity
 ```

 If you are using passage, you may add this identity to `~/.passage/identities`.